mWalrus/bild/README.md

 3. Enter the cloned directory: `cd image-server`

 4. Compile: `rustup run nightly cargo build --release`
+    - This will create two binaries, `auth` and `image-server`. `auth` will be explained in the next section.

+### Authentication
+__Note__: Make sure you have compiled as described in the step above.

+The auth binary created is a small helper program to generate a secure token for authentication.
+This token is saved to `/etc/image-server/auth.key` which will be read by image-server when it's running.
+The `auth` tool also produces the header string which can be added to chatterino later when setting up the uploader.

+1. Run auth: `./target/release/auth`

+Thats it for authentication!

 ### Systemd service
 1. Create service file: `touch /etc/systemd/system/your-domain.com.service`